ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 ## max_concurrent_queries {#max-concurrent-queries}

-The maximum number of simultaneously processed requests.
+The maximum number of simultaneously processed queries related to MergeTree table.
+Queries may be limited by other settings: [max_concurrent_queries_for_all_users](#max-concurrent-queries-for-all-users), [min_marks_to_honor_max_concurrent_queries](#min-marks-to-honor-max-concurrent-queries).

+!!! info "Note"
+	These settings can be modified at runtime and will take effect immediately.
+Queries that are already running will remain unchanged.

 Possible values: